JuliaLang/PrecompileTools.jl/docs/src/index.md

     You can use `@snoop_inference` to check for any (re)inference when you use the code in your package.
     To fix any specific problems, you can combine `@compile_workload` with manual `precompile` directives.

+!!! warning
+    `@compile_workload` should go at "top level," not compiled into a function.
+A pattern like `withenv(...) do @compile_workload begin ... end end`, where `@compile_workload` appears in the anonymous function passed to `withenv`, may defeat some of the value of PrecompileTools.

 ## Tutorial: local "Startup" packages

 Users who want to precompile workloads that have not been precompiled by the packages they use can follow the recipe